 Seldom is CDS life threatening in itself, but the disease can affect the bond between a dog and its owner.
 Regardless of the diagnosis, you should expect changes in many of your daily routines and interactions with your dog–so be ready to make appropriate lifestyle adjustments in order to preserve the quality of your dog’s life for as long as possible.

 Senior Dog Care

-Senior dogs have different care requirements than those of a younger dog but by being mindful of their condition pet owners can provide appropriate geriatric care for their older, senior dog.
-Just because our dogs are getting old doesn’t mean that we stand on the sidelines and watch the life drain from their furry bodies.
+A mature adult dog will have different care requirements than those of a younger dog but by being mindful of their condition pet owners can provide appropriate geriatric care for their older age dog.
+Just because a dog is getting old doesn’t mean that we stand on the sidelines and watch the life drain from their furry bodies.

-As caring pet parents, there are things we can do to intervene and improve a dog’s ability to function and improve its quality of life into it’s senior years.
+As compassionate, caring pet parents there are things we can do to intervene and improve a dog’s ability to function and improve its quality of life into it’s senior years.

 Senior Pet Care

 Generally speaking, most veterinarians begin to classify dogs as ‘seniors’ around age eight–roughly equivalent to a person who is 55 years old.
 But with so many conditions in an older pet mimicking “normal” cognitive decline it’s important to rule out any other physical reason for these symptoms or behaviors.